microsoft/aici/README.md

 ### Regular expressions

 The `FunctionalRecognizer` interface is implemented for regular expressions.
-The `S` type is the state of the DFA (Determenistic Finite Automaton) that recognizes the regular expression, then `append()` and `byte_allowed()` are the standard DFA operations, while `special_allowed()` is only implemented for end-of-sequence token (which is allowed when the current state is accepting).
+The `S` type is the state of the DFA (Deterministic Finite Automaton) that recognizes the regular expression, then `append()` and `byte_allowed()` are the standard DFA operations, while `special_allowed()` is only implemented for end-of-sequence token (which is allowed when the current state is accepting).